 My interests lie within the offensive (low-level) computer security.
 I like to explore unorthodox methods in order to give a better understanding to what we're dealing with and to assess the quality of current state-of-the-art methods.
 Particular interests lie within software analysis, vulnerability exploitation, malware detection and malware obfuscation.

 I like to think out-of-the-box (or "out-of-the-heap", if you will), trying to find new ways or methods people haven't thought of before.
-That is probably why I always enjoyed challenges from e.g. HackThisSite.
+That is probably why I always enjoyed CTF-like challenges from e.g. HackThisSite.
 I now made one myself too, it is found at Think.OutOfTheHeap.com.